 Architect Naoki Terada’s private residence in Tokyo is an homage to the bright, 1960s vision of the future

-Even before entering Japanese architect Naoki Terada’s private home in Tokyo’s primarily residential Suginami ward, you get the feeling that this Japanese house (and its owner) is something special.
+Even before entering Japanese architecture studio director Naoki Terada’s private home in Tokyo’s primarily residential Suginami ward, you get the feeling that this Japanese house (and its owner) is something special.
 Staring at you next to the entrance is the oversized eye of an exact copy of the HAL 9000 interface from Stanley Kubrick’s 2001: A Space Odyssey.
 Terada’s HAL has been reprogrammed to function only as a benign video door phone, but the love of what the future looked like back in the late 1960s is evident throughout this Japanese home.

 ‘I love how people used to think of the future as something exciting to look forward to.
 These days, the future has a more bleak image, with climate change and other issues,’ Terada says.